NeeharPrem/levon-backend/README.md

 ## Authentication and Authorization

 - JWT (JSON Web Tokens) are used for authentication.
-- Protected routes require a JWT cookie to ensure safe login.
+- Protected routes require  JWT cookie to ensure safe login.

 ## Data Fetching and Caching

-- External API data is cached for better API performance.
+- External API data is used to get weather data and cached for better API performance.

 ## Database Integration